ESSENTIALS OF DIAGNOSIS

 Rheumatic valve disease is a rare cause of aortic stenosis in industrialized nations.
 However, for indigenous populations within these countries as well as in developing countries, there remains a significant prevalence of rheumatic valve disease.
 In contrast to calcific aortic valve stenosis, the rheumatic valve shows adhesion, leaflet retraction, and commissural fusion.
 Along or just a few millimeters away from the free margins of the valve leaflets, small sessile nodules develop that also contribute to leaflet malcoaptation.
 Therefore, the rheumatic aortic valve invariably will leak.
 Rheumatic aortic valve disease is almost never present in isolation, and there is invariably concomitant mitral valve disease.
 A patient with aortic stenosis and a perfectly normal mitral valve should be considered as having another cause for his or her disease.
 Other rare causes of aortic stenosis include connective tissues diseases such as systemic lupus erythematosus and ochronosis.

 Those with acquired aortic stenosis generally have a long latent period before the onset of the salient clinical manifestations of the disease: effort-related dyspnea (heart failure), angina, and syncope.
 The most common initial clinical manifestations are a gradual decline in functional capacity and effort-related dyspnea.
-Regardless of the initial presenting symptom(s), it is imperative to ensure that the pathophysiologic mechanism is attributed to valve disease and not another mechanism such as concomitant coronary artery or lung disease because the onset of even mild symptoms attributed to aortic stenosis heralds a dramatic increase ...
+Regardless of the initial presenting symptom(s), it is imperative to ensure that the pathophysiologic mechanism is attributed to valve disease and not another mechanism such as concomitant coronary artery or lung disease because the onset of even mild symptoms attributed to aortic stenosis ...